-Stock selection in the financials sector further boosted relative returns, although there were no individual stocks within this sector, either in the fund or in the benchmark, that were among the fund's largest relative contributors during the period.
+The combination of an underweight position and stock selection in the real estate sector benefited relative performance.
+There were no individual stocks within this sector, either in the fund or in the benchmark, that were among the fund's largest relative contributors for the reporting period.